 Where:

-In SimScale, this ratio is specified in the materials tab.
+In SimScale, this ratio is specified in the Materials tab.
 It is possible to edit the values in case your material is not present in the materials library.

-The Poisson’s ratio ranges from -1 to 0.5.
-The material is called auxetic when the value is less than 0.
-Most of the metals, such as steel and aluminum, have values between 0.2 to 0.35 and are considered compressible.
+Most metals, such as steel and aluminum, have values between 0.2 to 0.35 and are considered compressible.
 Materials such as rubber and some foams have a value of 0.5 and are considered incompressible.

 Note